aerospike/aerospike-admin/README.md

 # Aerospike Admin
 ## Description
-Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from running cluster (Cluster mode) or logs (Log-analyser mode).
+Aerospike Admin provides an interface for Aerospike users to view the stat of their Aerospike Cluster by fetching information from a running cluster (Cluster mode) a collectinfo file (Collectinfo-Analyzer), or logs (Log-analyser mode).
 Start the tool with *asadm* and run the *help* command to get started.

 ## Installing Aerospike Admin